wconrad/wconrad.github.io/_posts/2014-05-08-rspec-given.markdown

 At first, Jim's "given" syntax looks like it's just renaming some
-methods: `let` becomes `Given`, `before(:each)` becomes `When`, and `specify` or `it` becomes `Then`, but there' more going on.
+methods: `let` becomes `Given`, `before(:each)` becomes `When`, and `specify` or `it` becomes `Then`, but there's more going on.
 One thing I like is the addition of `And`: This is like a `Then`, but it does not redo the setup.
 It inherits the state left by the previous `Then` or `And`.
 That lets you do this (stolen from the gem's README):

     {% highlight ruby %}
     Then { pop_result == :top_item }